cu-swe4s-fall-2023/assignment-2-python-refresher-lwhitm1/README.md

 # python-refresher

 # Description
 - This project is part of my Software Engineering for Scientists class at CU Boulder.
-Most recent update is due to assignment 4.
+Most recent update is due to assignment 5.

+    - Added continuous integration via GitHub Actions.

     - My_utils.py has new functionality!
 We can now calculate mean, median, and standard deviation.

         - Note: print_fires.py can handle using these operations.
 Pass the operation (mean, median, dev) that you would like to perform on the list returned from get_column using --operation.